finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url. string result = apiInstance.PutByQueryExcel(body, queryName, timeoutSeconds);
+                // PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url. string result = apiInstance.PutByQueryExcel(body, queryName, timeoutSeconds);
                 Debug.WriteLine(result);
             }